 Abarim Publications' online Biblical Hebrew Dictionary

-There are two distinct but identical roots ערף ('rp) in Biblical Hebrew, and they appear to have nothing in common:
+There are two distinct but identical roots ערף ('rp) in Biblical Hebrew, which appear to express a core meaning of drooping:

 The root ערף ('rp I) isn't used in the Bible and we have no idea what it might have meant.
 But it yields a derivation which occurs thirty-three times: the masculine noun ערף ('orep), meaning neck.
 The noun hardly if ever shows up as mere reference to the body-part, and mostly in figurative senses: to have one's dominant hand on someone's submissive neck (Genesis 49:8), to turn one's neck to someone in fear (Exodus 23:27), and being stiff-necked in arrogance and rebellion (Exodus 32:9, Jeremiah 7:26).